-Per Brown’s Export Control and Sanctions policy, if you will be traveling to a comprehensively embargoed country (Cuba, Iran, Sudan, Syria, North Korea, and the Crimea Region of the Ukraine), you must contact the Export Compliance Team to determine if an export license is needed.
+Per Brown’s Export Control and Sanctions policy, if you will be traveling to a comprehensively embargoed country (Cuba, Iran, Sudan, Syria, North Korea, and the Crimea, Donetsk, and Luhansk Regions of Ukraine), you must contact the Export Compliance Team to determine if an export license is needed.
 Issuance of an export control license can take several months following receipt of an application from Brown; please plan accordingly.
 When taking items or materials abroad (including scientific equipment, laptops, encryption software, cell phones, tablets, flash drives, cameras, and GPS units), you need to verify that the items and materials are not export restricted based on your travel destination(s).
 Don’t make assumptions.
 Many items that you can easily purchase online or that are made by a foreign manufacturer are, in fact, controlled for export to certain destinations.
 Contact Brown’s Export Control Officer for an export control review if you are hand-carrying or shipping any tangible research items or materials abroad.
 If an export license is needed, acquiring a license can take upwards of 30 days.
 Visit Brown’s export control website for more information on export controls and international travel.

-Brown classifies travel to world destinations into two heightened risk categories: High-Risk Travel and Restricted Travel.
-Definitions of these categories and international travelers affected are indicated as follows:
+Brown classifies travel to world destinations with elevated risk factors as High Risk Travel.
+A definition and international travelers affected are indicated as follows:

-High-Risk Travel: International destinations that are posted to the U.S. DOS travel as a Travel Advisory Level 3 (Reconsider Travel) and/or a CDC Travel Health Notice Level 2 or Level 3, and/or a CDC COVID-19 Level 3 or COVID-19 Level 4, and/or that are deemed as posing a significant health, safety or security risk to the traveler through advisories from International SOS or the CDC.
+High Risk Travel: International destinations that are posted to the U.S. DOS as a Travel Advisory Level 3 or Level 4, and/or a CDC Travel Health Notice Level 2 or Level 3, and/or a CDC COVID-19 Level 3 or COVID-19 Level 4, and/or that are deemed as posing a significant health, safety or security risk to the traveler through advisories from International SOS.

 - No undergraduate student, graduate student, or medical student will be required to travel to a High Risk Travel destination as part of a for-credit or noncredit program.

-- All undergraduate student, graduate student, or medical student travel to a destination with a High-Risk Travel classification must be approved by the Global Travel Risk and Assessment Committee (GTRAC).
+- All undergraduate student, graduate student, or medical student travel to a destination with a High Risk Travel classification must be reviewed and approved by the Global Travel Risk Assessment Committee (GTRAC).